kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. They assist in extension of the middle and distal phalanges

 #### Answer: D. They are all innervated by the ulnar nerve - *FALSE* = E. They assist in extension of the middle and distal phalanges - TRUE
-- The lumbricals are four small fleshy fasciculi, associated with the tendons of flexor digitorum profundus.
-The first and second arise from the radial sides and volar surfaces of the tendons of the index and middle fingers, respectively, the third from the contiguous sides of the tendons of the middle and ring fingers, and the fourth from the contiguous sides of the tendons of the ring and little fingers.
-Each passes to the radial side of the corresponding finger, and opposite the metacarpophalangeal articulation is inserted into the tendinous expansion of extensor digitorum communis, covering the dorsal aspect of the finger.
-By virtue of their insertion into the extensor expansion, they assist in extension of the middle and distal phalanges.
-The two lateral lumbricals are supplied by the sixth and seventh cervical nerves, through the third and fourth digital branches of the median nerve, whereas the two medial lumbricals are supplied by the eighth cervical nerve, through the deep palmar branch of the ulnar nerve.
-The third lumbrical muscle frequently receives a twig from the median nerve.
+- Lumbricals are **four** small fleshy fasciculi
+	- Associated with tendons of *flexor digitorum profundus*
+- First and Second
+	- Arise from radial sides and volar surfaces of tendons of index and middle fingers
+- Third
+	- From contiguous sides of tendons of middle and ring fingers
+- Fourth
+	- From contiguous sides of tendons of ring and little fingers
+- **NOTE** By virtue of their insertion into *extensor expansion*
+	- They assist in **extension of middle and distal phalanges**

+##### Lumbrical Innervation
+- Two Lateral
+	- supplied by sixth and seventh cervical nerves
+		- through third and fourth digital branches of median nerve
+- Two Medial
+	- Supplied by eighth cervical nerve
+		- Through deep palmar branch of ulnar nerve
+- Third lumbrical
+	- fFrequently receives a twig from median nerve

 ### Q1.118
 Twisting of the ankle with forcible eversion during skiing will most probably sprain: